1. Previous: Chapter 15

 }

-Speaking of the ice cube factory, Cecil isn’t too concerned about exactly how it handles the orders and refunds.
-So, in his Kotlin code, he created an IceCubeFactory that just prints out a message as each request is being fulfilled.
+Speaking of the ice cube factory, Cecil isn’t too concerned about exactly how it handles orders and refunds.
+So, in his Kotlin code, he created an IceCubeFactory object that just prints out a message as each request is being fulfilled.

 object IceCubeFactory {